Felice and Boudleaux Bryant: Songwriting career

 During the first years of their marriage, the Bryants struggled financially, living in a mobile home, where they wrote more than 80 songs.
-They tried to sell their compositions to a number of country music artists but were either ignored or rejected until Little Jimmy Dickens recorded their song "Country Boy."
-It went to No. 7 on the country chart in 1948 and opened the door to a working relationship with Fred Rose at Acuff-Rose Music in Nashville, Tennessee.
+They tried to sell their compositions to a number of country music artists, but were either ignored or rejected until Little Jimmy Dickens recorded their song "Country Boy."
+It went to number seven on the country chart in 1948 and opened the door to a working relationship with Fred Rose at Acuff-Rose Music in Nashville, Tennessee.

 In 1950, the Bryants moved to Nashville to work full-time at songwriting.
 Some of their compositions from the early 1950s included the swinging "Sugar Beet" (recorded by Moon Mullican) and the bluesy "Midnight" (recorded by Red Foley).

-The Bryants wrote more songs for Dickens as well as for country artist Carl Smith.
-At the same time, they released four 45-rpm singles of their own to modest success.
+The Bryants wrote more songs for Dickens, as well as for country artist Carl Smith.
+At the same time, they released four 45 rpm singles of their own to modest success.

-Beginning in 1957, the Bryants came to national prominence in both country and pop music when they wrote a string of very successful songs for the Everly Brothers and hits for other singers such as Roy Orbison and Buddy Holly.
-Their compositions were recorded by many artists from a variety of musical genres, including Lynn Anderson, Tony Bennett, Frankie Laine, Sonny James, Eddy Arnold, Bob Moore, Charley Pride, Nazareth, Jim Reeves, Leo Sayer, Jerry Lee Lewis, Simon & Garfunkel, Sarah Vaughan, The Grateful Dead, Elvis Costello, Count Basie, Dean Martin, Ray Charles, Gram Parsons, Joan Jett, and Bob Dylan.
+Beginning in 1957, the Bryants came to national prominence in both country and pop music when they wrote a string of very successful songs for the Everly Brothers and hits for other singers, such as Roy Orbison and Buddy Holly.
+Their compositions were recorded by many artists from a variety of musical genres, including Lynn Anderson, Tony Bennett, Frankie Laine, Sonny James, Eddy Arnold, Bob Moore, Charley Pride, Nazareth, Jim Reeves, The Beatles, Leo Sayer, Jerry Lee Lewis, Simon & Garfunkel, Sarah Vaughan, the Grateful Dead, Elvis Costello, Count Basie, Dean Martin, Ray Charles, Gram Parsons, Joan Jett, and Bob Dylan.
 (Dylan's Self Portrait album has a song by Boudleaux and another he co-wrote with Felice.)

 The Bryants wrote hits for many artists.